-In caring the patient, cases that encounter which is appeared to be confusing is questioning their religious and spiritual understanding.
+In caring for the patient, cases that encounter which is appeared to be confusing is questioning their religious and spiritual understanding.
 The origin of their voices as well as their faith, creating a struggle with their sense of self and the lens through which they viewed the world.
-(Lewisa, et. al., 2020).
+(Lewisa, et. al., 2020) Excellent work with using a current resource.
+Previous resources utilized are not within the last 5 years. .
 Self-identity and self-character of nurses in caring the patient is necessary in providing strong perspective in the promotion of health to the patient.
-In order to serve others it is necessary that the nurse is healthy not only physically, mentally emotionally and spiritually healthy.
+In order to serve others it is necessary that the nurse is healthy not only physically, mentally emotionally and spiritually healthy Excellent!.
 Through this it will help the patient to achieve optimum level of wellness.
-Self- identity plays significant role in understanding the different concept like disclosure and seeking support that was ultimately helpful to the process of understanding their experiences.( Lewisa, et. al., 2020).Through this development of theory it will focus on spirituality in caring, nurses theoretical approach and describing self-character and self-identity of nurses in caring the patient.
-The spiritual care plays a significant role in achieving this goal, exploring and explaining the patients’ perception of spiritual care concept and it’s significant impact on provision of high quality care and contribute toward providing effective care for the patients in care system and understand concepts that will help in the development of nurses’ identity and character in caring for others
+Self- identity plays significant role in understanding the different concept like disclosure and seeking support that was ultimately helpful to the process of understanding their experiences.( Lewisa, et. al., 2020).Through this development of theory it will focus on spirituality in caring, nurses theoretical approach and describing self-character and self-identity of nurses in caring the patient Excellent theory concepts.
+The spiritual care plays a significant role in achieving this goal, exploring and explaining the patients’ perception of spiritual care concept and it’s significant impact on provision of high quality care Excellent and contribute toward providing effective care for the patients in care system and understand concepts that will help in the development of nurses’ identity and character in caring for others Excellent

 2.0.
 Methodology